 Hayek agreed saying Pinault made her “a much better person” and allowed her to “grow in such a good, healthy way.”
 She says she has let their long relationship speak for itself when fielding outlandish accusations that she married Pinault for his billions.

 Hayek and Pinault met in the spring of 2006 at a gala at the Palazzo Grassi in Venice.
 “It’s such a romantic, amazing story, but it is mine.
-I don’t want to vulgarize it by making it into a story to make myself interesting,” Hayek said in 2019 interview.
-The pair actually got married twice – once in a city hall ceremony in Paris and, for a second time, in a star-studded affair in Venice in Italy.
+I don’t want to vulgarise it by making it into a story to make myself interesting,” Hayek said in 2019 interview.
+The pair actually got married twice; once in a city hall ceremony in Paris, and for a second time in a star-studded affair in Venice in Italy.
 Actresses Charlize Theron and Ashley Judd were among the guests spotted arriving in gondolas to the venue.